ap-browning/scratchIBM/README.md

 ### Installation

-Before use, you must compile the MEX code contained in IBM.c using the `Install.m` script or typing:
+Before use, you must compile the MEX code contained in `IBM.c` using the `Install.m` script or typing:

-    mex BinnyIBM.c  -R2018a
+    mex IBM.c  -R2018a

 into the command window.